Frequently Asked Questions

 Meetings, a forum through which members, global leaders, prominent thinkers, corporations, diplomats, scholars and state administrators can debate India’s foreign policy

-The Studies programme will be at the heart of the institute’s scholarship, with original research by global and local scholars
+The Studies programme is at the heart of the institute’s scholarship, with original research by global and local scholars

 What is the mission of www.gatewayhouse.in ?